Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/Test.md

 There is no testing mechanism for this setup other than just getting on and using it really.
 Here is what I do with the setup all running together.
+Some sample photos of a 5p piece are shown at the bottom of the page.

 1) Set up the rail first and attach the arduino or raspberry pi setup to the microscope block.
 Follow the instructions on connecting the raspberry pi or arduino to a laptop or battery from the guides.